Revelation: Chapter 1

 Setting

-The Apostle John's visual viewpoint changes frequently as he observes and chronicles all that he is shown and what he hears.
-It may be helpful to know the vantage point that John has as he records everything he experiences in this book.
-There is a section on this website that has a graphical representation of John's reference point of observation, which is found by clicking on this link, chronology of Revelation.
-In Revelation 1, John is viewing the events of this chapter from the perspective of earth, and is receiving and writing the letters from Christ to the seven churches.
+Throughout the book, the Apostle John's visual viewpoint changes frequently as he observes and chronicles all that he is shown and what he hears.
+It may be helpful to know which one of five vantage points John is observing the revelations he is given, and recording them.
+For a visual exploration of John’s observational standpoint, click on this link, chronology of Revelation.
+In the opening chapter, John, positioned on earth, sees the glorified Christ Jesus, and receives and diligently transcribes the letters from Christ to the seven churches.

 At the very beginning of this book, John records that he had been exiled to the isle of Patmos because of the word of God, and for the testimony of Jesus Christ, Revelation 1:9.
-It was on the Lord's Day (Sunday) that John was worshiping, when suddenly he heard a sound, instructing John to record all that he saw.
-Turning he saw the Lord, Revelation 1:10-11.
+During worship on the Lord’s Day (Sunday), a sudden, divine sound told him to document every detail of what he saw.
+In that moment of awe, he turned and beheld the glorious presence of the Lord, Revelation 1:10-11.

 Outline